Kung Pao Chicken Flavorful Stir-Fry Delight

 Finally, add chopped green onions and stir for an extra minute before removing from heat.

-- Presentation Tips: Serve the Kung Pao Chicken on a bed of steamed jasmine rice and garnish with extra green onions and a sprinkle of sesame seeds for a visually appealing touch.
-Enjoy!
+Serve on a bed of steamed jasmine rice and garnish with extra green onions and sesame seeds.